-The Minnesota Dental Association and the Minnesota Dental Foundation hosted its Minnesota Mission of Mercy on July 25 and 26, providing free dental care to children and adults who face barriers to accessing dental care.
-This third Mission of Mercy event held in Minnesota delivered free dental care valued at $900,000.
-Read More »
+MINNEAPOLIS, MN – – The Minnesota Dental Association and the Minnesota Dental Foundation, in partnership with the North Dakota Dental Association and the North Dakota Dental Foundation, hosted its Minnesota Mission of Mercy on July 22 and 23 in Moorhead, providing free dental care to children and adults who face barriers to accessing dental care. […] Read More »

 - Provide free dental care, especially to patients with dental infections and/or pain.